Nata Lee Flaunts Sun-Kissed Bottom & Long Legs In Thong

-Blond beauty Nata Lee knows gets the attention of her 6 million Instagram followers by sharing photos that feature her wearing very little.
-On Wednesday, she gave her fans a nice hump day treat with a video that saw her showing off her pert derrière while sporting a thong and a crop top.
+Blond beauty Nata Lee knows how to get the attention of her 6 million Instagram followers by sharing photos that feature her wearing very little.
+On Wednesday, she gave her fans a nice hump day treat with a video where she showed off her pert derrière while sporting a thong and a crop top.

-Nata was on a yacht which appeared to be near a marina when the video was taken.
-She stood on the edge of deck with her hands on the railing.
+Nata was on a yacht that appeared to be near a marina when the video was taken.
+She stood on the edge of the deck with her hands on the railing.
 A few high-rise buildings were visible on one side of the frame.

 The popular influencer was dressed in white.
-Her top was semi-sheer, and she wore it lifted to show off her trim midsection.
+Her top was semi-sheer, and she lifted it to show off her trim midsection.
 Very little of her thong was visible because of the way she stood.
 That being said, a small strap was pulled high on her waist.

 Nata styled her hair in waves, and she also sported a large pair of sunglasses.

-The camera captured the model from a low side angle, giving her audience a nice look at her long legs and round booty.
-The sky was clear and light hit her sun-kissed skin, causing it to glow.
+The model was captured from a low side angle, giving her audience a nice look at her long legs and round booty.
+The sky was clear and the sunlight hit her skin, causing it to glow.

 "Wow, looking at you cures anything.
 Beautiful!" one admirer quipped.

-“Well I’m speechless here… just simply breathtaking,” a second follower added with several heart-eye smiley face emoji.
+"Well I'm speechless here... just simply breathtaking," a second follower added with several heart-eye emoji.

 "Absolutely gorgeous and very sexy!" a third Instagram user chimed in.